 Skip to Content

-Disability Services will initiate phone or email contact with any distance student who registers.
+We will initiate phone or email contact with any distance student who registers.

 Support can be provided to assist students with disability who are on campus for contact workshops.
 This support can take a number of forms depending on a student’s particular needs.
 Examples of the support available include organising interpreters for a Deaf student or providing notetakers for a student with a specific learning disability.

-Disability Services maintain a pool of equipment that is available for loan to students to help with disability related barriers.
+We maintain a pool of equipment that is available for loan to students to help with disability related barriers.
 Equipment includes dictaphones, portable FM systems, pocketviewers and assistive software programmes for students with disability issues that are impacting on computer access.

 An alternative format service is available to students managing print disabilities who are unable to access the standard print versions of their study material.
 Please contact us as early as you can if you think you might need alternative formats.